 For example, if they tended to hyperextend at the lower spine, that compensatory pattern won’t have disappeared just because you’ve now improved their overhead mobility.
 Starting them in half-kneeling or tall kneeling positions for pressing helps prevent this.
 I find alternating presses work well too, one-shoulder pressing while the other one remains racked:

 Putting it all together

-Phases 1 and 2 typically last anywhere from 2 to 4 weeks depending on the individual, the key being frequency of practice.
-Because these are low intensity re-patterning and re-programming exercises, they need to be done aton.
+Phases 1 and 2 typically last anywhere from 2 to 4 weeks depending on the individual, the key being the frequency of practice.
+Because these are low-intensity re-patterning and re-programming exercises, they need to be done aton.
 For sure, you cannot expect to go for only 2 weeks if they are not performing the exercises every single day.

 If you’re in any way doubtful that they will be diligent enough, definitely go for 4 weeks.
 I have only seen good progress after 2 weeks in clients who were assiduous and performed their exercises once or twice a day.